FRRouting/frr/doc/user/bmp.rst

 Inside a ``bmp targets`` block, the following commands control session
 establishment:

-.. clicmd:: bmp connect HOSTNAME port (1-65535) {min-retry MSEC|max-retry MSEC}
+.. clicmd:: bmp connect HOSTNAME port (1-65535) {min-retry MSEC|max-retry MSEC} [source-interface WORD]

    Add/remove an active outbound BMP session.
 HOSTNAME is resolved via DNS, if multiple addresses are returned they are tried in nondeterministic order.
-Only one connection will be established even if multiple addresses are returned.  ``min-retry`` and ``max-retry`` specify (in milliseconds) bounds for exponential backoff.
+Only one connection will be established even if multiple addresses are returned.  ``min-retry`` and ``max-retry`` specify (in milliseconds) bounds for exponential backoff. ``source-interface`` is the local interface on which the connection has to bind.

 .. warning::